yasl-lang/docs/basic-concepts/values-and-types.md

 ## bool
 The _bool_ type has 2 values, **true** and **false**, with the expected semantics of booleans.

-## int64
+## int
-The _int64_ type represents signed, 64-bit, two's complement integers. _int64_ literals can be created for base-2 (prefix _0b_ or _0B_ ), base-10 (no prefix), or base-16 (prefix _0x_ or _0X_ ).
-Note that _int64_ literals with leading 0's are interpreted as base-10, not base-8 as in some languages.
+The _int_ type represents signed, 64-bit, two's complement integers. _int_ literals can be created for base-2 (prefix _0b_ or _0B_ ), base-10 (no prefix), or base-16 (prefix _0x_ or _0X_ ).
+Note that _int_ literals with leading 0's are interpreted as base-10, not base-8 as in some languages.

-## float64
+## float
-The _float64_ type represents IEEE double precision floating point numbers. _float64_ literals must have at least 1 digit both before and after the decimal point, unlike some other languages.
+The _float_ type represents IEEE double precision floating point numbers. _float_ literals must have at least 1 digit both before and after the decimal point, unlike some other languages.

 ## str
 The _str_ type represents an immutable sequence of ASCII characters. _str_ values are delimited on either side with single quotes.